-Your payout settings page
+Filling out payout settings

 The payout settings of your account, often referred to as "the magic zone," are where you tell Gumroad where to send your money.
 If you live in a country with ACH payouts, it's also where you get verified by Stripe, our payout partner.

-If you live in one of these countries, we can only pay you out via ACH.
+If you live in one of those countries, we can only pay you out via ACH.
 You can no longer be paid out via PayPal.
 You will be paid out in your native currency.

 Choosing your account type